Frequently Asked Questions

 An unfair labor practice is an action by an employer or a union that violates the National Labor Relations Act (NLRA).
 Examples include threats, discrimination, or retaliation on the basis of union activity; asking how employees will vote in an election to establish a union; and refusal to bargain with an established union.

 Yes.
-As always, Admission Office supervisors and leaders welcome conversations with student workers and will make themselves available for any questions and will be responsive to meeting requests.
+As always, Hamilton supervisors and leaders welcome conversations with student workers and will make themselves available for any questions and will be responsive to meeting requests.

 Managers have the right to express their own opinion, encourage student workers to choose wisely, provide and discuss factual information about unions, and explain the disadvantages of a unionized workplace and the advantages of a union-free workplace.

-Union organizers cannot stop Admission Senior Fellows and Tour Guides from talking with their supervisors about the election or about anything else.
+Union organizers cannot stop student workers from talking with their supervisors about the election or about anything else throughout the process.

 Yes.
 Employers are permitted to maintain current terms and conditions of employment including following through on pre-planned actions and well-established patterns and practices.
 However, if a union is elected, any future changes would be subject to the collective bargaining process."